zmiddle/htb/lame/README.md

 ```
 Search for distccd vulnerabilities and exploits.

-Found CVE-2004-2687, and the following exploit.
+Found CVE-2004-2687, and the following exploit, shout out to DarkCoderSc for porting this from a metasploit exploit.
 distccd_rce_CVE-2004-2687.py

 Running the exploit.